webnerd-a/webnerd-a/README.md

 ## My tech skills!

-HTML/CSS, JS, C#, GDScript, PixelArt and chiptune fan and C++!
+HTML/CSS, JS, C#, GDScript, using blender, im a PixelArt and chiptune fan and using C++!

 ## Some web projects...